 MICROBIOLOGY OF TRACE METALS:

 Metal Complexing Agents

 In natural waters and in culture media, the bioavailability of trace metals to microorganisms depends on their binding to a variety of weak and strong complexing agents.
 See also Metal Uptake by Phytoplankton and

 The Role of Metals in Nitrogen Cycling in Soils.
 In nature, these organic compounds include humic substances, intracellular molecules released by cell lysis, and ligands released by microorganisms for the purpose of metal detoxification or uptake.
-Most available data on these complexing agents come from electrochemical measurements that provide information on their concentrations and binding strengths but not on their chemical structures.
-We have undertaken a collaboration with David H. Perlman, Director of our Proteomics & Mass Spectrometry Center to identify these organic complexing agents, both in natural samples and in culture media.
+Most available data on these complexing agents come from electrochemical measurements that provide information on their concentrations and binding strengths but not on their chemical identity.
+To elucidate the chemical nature of this unknown pool of individual ligands we develop and apply new approaches including high resolution liquid chromatography electrospray mass spectrometry in collaboration with the Proteomics & Mass Spectrometry Center at Princeton University.

-Our initial effort involves the LC-MS/MS analysis of culture media from the soil diazotroph Azotobacter vinelandi, the marine diazotroph Trichodesmium erythreum, and the marine coccolithophore Emiliana huxleyi grown under various metal conditions.
-Initial analysis of the data, reveals the presence of many putative metal complexing agents in all media.
-Identification of these compounds is obtained through the characteristic isotopic mass distribution of the bound metals while MS/MS fractionation of the compounds provides structural information.
-For example, in low Fe medium of A. vinelandi, we identified 15 putative Fe-chelators, including the known siderophores Azotobactin, Protochelin and Azotochelin as well as other related compounds yet unreported.
-Among these were putative derivatives of the known Fe ligands as illustrated in the figure below.
+Our initial efforts involve cultures of soil diazotrophs (Azotobacter vinelandi, Azotobacter chroococcum) and a marine diazotroph (Trichodesmium erythreum) grown under differential metal availability.
+Analysis of the culture supernatants reveals the presence of many putative metal complexing agents in all media while MS/MS fractionation of the compounds provides structural information.
+For example, in the low Fe medium of A. vinelandi, we identify 15 putative Fe-chelators, including the known siderophores Azotobactin, Protochelin and Azotochelin as well as other related compounds yet unreported.
+Among these are putative derivatives of the known Fe ligands as illustrated in the figure below.